-Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships Living allowance of \$4620 pa.
-Other allowances may also be paid 1-2 years for a Masters and 3-4 Applicants must be honours graduates (or equivalent).
-Applications to Registrar by 31 October (30 November in special cir- cumstances) Commonwealth Postgraduate Research Awards e Living allowance years for a PhD degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia Commonwealth Postgraduate Research Awards 1-2 years; minimum duration of course Preference is given to applicants with employment experience Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Postgraduate Award.
+Dorser Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships 1-2 years for a Masters and 3-4 years for a PhD Applicants must be honours graduates (or equivalent).
+Applications to Registrar by 31 October (30 November in special circumstances.
+Commonwealth Postgraduate Research Awards Living allowance of \$4620 pa. degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
+Commonwealtn Postgraduate Research Awards Other allowances may also be paid 1-2 years: minimum duration of course Preference is given to applicants with employ- ment experience.
+Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Common- wealth Postgraduate Award.
 Applications to Registrar by 30 September.
-In special circumstances applications will be accepted 30 November
+In special circum- stances applications will be accepted 30 November.